 The Group changed its presentation of the net assets attributable to unitholders of its subsidiary in 2022.
 The December 31, 2021 consolidated financial statement are restated to present the impact of the change in presentation to the comparative consolidated financial statements.
-The Group opted not to present a third consolidated statement of financial position as the net assets attributable to unit holders of the subsidiary amounting to ₱97.2 million is not material to the consolidated financial statements.
-Total equity of the group as of January 1, 2021 did not change as a result of the restatement.
-Below are the details of the restatements made to the consolidated statement of financial position and statement of income of the Group as of and for the year ended December 31, 2021
+The Group opted not to present a third consolidated statement of financial position as the net assets attributable to unit holders of the subsidiary amounting to P97.2 million is not material to the consolidated financial statement.
+Below are the details of the restatements made to the consolidated statement of financial position and statement of financial position as the group as of and for the year ended December 31, 2021